XtereO/sorting-points-spirally/README.md

 ![alt text](doc_imgs/algorithm_step2.png)

-- Step 3: pick a next point with the biggest angle (atan2 is used to define angles)
+- Step 3: picking a next point with the biggest angle (atan2 is used to define angles)

 ![alt text](doc_imgs/algorithm_step3.png)